Kernel-U-Net: Multivariate Time Series Forecasting using Custom Kernels: Introduction

+We observe that models display distinct strengths depending on the dataset type.
+For instance, NLinear stands out for its efficiency in handling univariate time series tasks, particularly with small-size datasets.
+On the other hand, PatchTST is noteworthy for its expressiveness in multivariate time series tasks on large-size datasets.
+These contrasting attributes highlight the necessity for a unified but flexible architecture.
+This architecture would aim to integrate various modules easily, allowing for specific customized solutions.
+Such integration should not only ensure a balance between computational efficiency and expressiveness but also respond to requests for rapid development and testing.

-As a classical and highly expressive model in medical image segmentation, Convolutional U-net has an elegant symmetrical encoder and decoder structure\cite{ronneberger_u-net_2015}.
-It coincides well with the time series forecasting problem because the inputs and outputs are drawn from the same distribution.
-The first U-Net-like model for time series forecasting was Yformer\cite{Madhusudhanan_yformer_2023}, which used Transformers in the encoder and decoder.
-As mentioned before, applying a Transformer on point-wise data can lead to overfitting.
-Therefore, we are interested in answering the question of whether there is a U-net-like structure that performs well for the time series forecasting task.
+The Convolutional U-net, as a classic and highly expressive model in medical image segmentation\cite{ronneberger_u-net_2015}, features a symmetric encoder and decoder structure that is elegant in its design.
+This model's structure is particularly suited to the time series forecasting task, as both inputs and outputs in this context are typically derived from the same distribution.
+The first U-shape model adapted for time series forecasting was the Yformer\cite{Madhusudhanan_yformer_2023}, which incorporated Transformers in both its encoder and decoder components.
+As mentioned previously, employing Transformers on point-wise data has the potential to cause overfitting issues.
+Therefore, our investigation aims to discover if there is a U-shape architecture effective in time series forecasting, which also possesses the capability to integrate various modules flexibly, thus facilitating the specific customization of solutions.

-We propose a general hierarchical and symmetrical framework, Kernel-U-Net, inspired by convolutional U-net \cite{ronneberger_u-net_2015} and Yformer \cite{Madhusudhanan_yformer_2023} for time series forecasting.
-Kernel-U-Net offers $O(log(L)^2)$ parameters size for processing a time series of size $L$.
-Meanwhile, it provides convenience for composing particular models with custom kernels that follow the same design pattern.
-Since the hierarchical structure reduces the length of the sequence at each level exponentially, the complexity of learning such sequences is simultaneously reduced.
-In particular, the computation complexity of Transformer and Long Short-term Memory(LSTM) modules is reduced to $O(log(L)^2)$ and $O(log(L))$ if they are only employed in the layers close to the latent vector.
-Therefore, Kernel-U-Net helps reduce the computation cost of the Transformer and relieves the gradient vanishing problem in LSTM in learning long sequences.
+To tackle this problem, we propose a flexible and kernel-customizable architecture, Kernel-U-Net (K-U-Net), inspired by convolutional U-net, Swin Transformer, and Yformer for time series forecasting.
+K-U-Net generalizes the concept of convolutional kernel and provides convenience for composing particular models with non-linear kernels.
+Following the design pattern, K-U-Net can easily integrate custom kernels by replacing linear kernels with Transformer or LSTM kernels.
+As a result, K-U-Net can gain expressivity by capturing more complex patterns and dependencies in the data.

+Furthermore, the hierarchical structure of K-U-Net exponentially reduces the input length at each level, thereby concurrently decreasing the complexity involved in learning such sequences.
+Notably, when Transformer modules are utilized in the second or higher-level layers, the computation cost remains linear, ensuring efficiency in processing.